Swaha Centres

 Address: Upper St. Lucien Road Diego-Martin

-Phone: (868) 686-1427
+Phone: (868) 686-1427 Whatsapp: (868) 784-9880

-Swaha Gyaan Jyoti Mandali (GJM)
+SWAHA Gyaan Jyoti Mandali (GJM)

 The idea of a Hindu Center in the village of Madras was conceived by a group of forward thinking community members.
 They saw a need to have a positive influence and a catalyst for change in an otherwise docile community.
-They approached Swaha with a proposal and Gyaan Jyoti Mandali (GJM) was born.
-Over the next few years, Pundits of Swaha carried on religious services at the homes of various community members.
+They approached SWAHA with a proposal and Gyaan Jyoti Mandali (GJM) was born.
+Over the next few years, Pundits of SWAHA carried on religious services at the homes of various community members.

 Approximately eight years ago, under the leadership of Pt.
 Jaidath Maharaj, the GJM gained momentum and were able to secure the donation of land.
 A temporary structure was erected where all current activities are now conducted.
 Currently a Hindu Centre is under construction, estimated to be completed by February 2008.